ec-europa/europa-component-library/src/website/src/pages/eu/guidelines/typography/index.md

 ## Typeface

-Arial is the standard typeface for the websites under the European Commission domain.
-The san serif typeface family is versatile and universal.
+Arial is the standard typeface for the websites under the Europa.eu domain.
+The sans serif typeface family is versatile and universal.

 ```css
 font-family: Arial, sans-serif;